Gabby Petito updates: inside the heartbreaking story

 "Everyone deserves to be found that is missing—everyone," Joe Petito said in the Gabby Petito documentary, which is now streaming on Peacock.

 Just when it seemed like the case was in the past, new evidence appeared in June 2022 and the Petito family issued a lawsuit several weeks later in August.

 💔#GABBYPETITO she touched the world. pic.twitter.com/DukH7UCTPoSeptember 19, 2021

 Gabby Petito family lawsuit: who are they suing?

-“We believe that these officers were negligent, and that their negligence contributed to the cause of Gabby’s death,” the Petito family's attorney Brian Stewart said at a press conference on Monday.
+“We believe that these officers were negligent, and that their negligence contributed to the cause of Gabby’s death,” the family's attorney, Brian Stewart, said at a press conference.

 On August 12, 2021, the Moah police responded to a domestic dispute between Petito and Laundrie shortly before her death, of which body camera footage was released to the public showing a distraught Petito.
 During the encounter, injuries can be seen on Petito's face, which she brushed off to law enforcement, saying that she also had gotten physical with Laundrie.

 An independent investigation previously found that the responding officers Eric Pratt and Daniel Robbins made unintentional mistakes during the encounter, per Buzzfeed News (opens in new tab), including failing to cite Petito for domestic violence, not taking photographs of her physical injuries and neglecting to contact the 911 caller who initially reported seeing Laundrie slap Petito.